Eyra-is/Eyra/README.md

 ## License and Notice

 This software is Licenced under the Apache Version 2.0 licence as stated in LICENCE document.
-Some parts of the software are licenced under the MIT licence or other licences.
+Some parts of the software are licenced under the MIT licence or other open licences.
 These differences are noted in NOTICE document.
-LICENCE and NOTICE documents are found in the root of the data-aquisistion-toolboox project folder.
+LICENCE and NOTICE documents are found in the root of the data-aquisistion-toolbox project folder.